Renée Slegers: International career

-In June 2013, national team coach Roger Reijners selected Slegers in the Netherlands squad for UEFA Women's Euro 2013 in Sweden.
+In 2015, Slegers missed the 2015 FIFA Women's World Cup in Canada due to a pelvic injury that kept her out of competitive football for a year and a half.
 In March 2016, national team coach Arjan van der Laan selected Slegers for the Netherlands squad for the 2016 UEFA Women's Olympic Qualifying Tournament, in which she appeared for the Netherlands in the games against Norway and Sweden.